sonots/growthforecast-client/README.md

 growthforecast-client is a ruby client library for GrowthForecast API where [GrowthForecast](http://kazeburo.github.com/GrowthForecast/) is a visualization graph tool.

+With growthforecast-client, for example, you can edit properties of a graph such as `color`, and create a complex graph.

 ## USAGE

     gem install growthforecast-client